janhybs/ci-hpc/docs/README.md

 ```bash
 ./configure && make && make install
 ```
-Perhaps in the future installation will be easier... but if you know, what you are doing, you can setup your project within 15 minutes.
+Perhaps in the future version, installation will be easier... but if you know, what you are doing, you can setup your project within 15 minutes.